Rahimeen-Altaf/ChatVista/README.md

 # ChatVista
 ChatVista
->This is a MERN project
+>This is a MERN project.